TO URANUS

 Uranus is probably the most hospitable. |

 Discovered by Herschel.
-Uranus is the seventh planet from the Sun and the third-largest and fourth-most massive planet in the solar system.
-Sir William Herschel discovered it on March 13, 1781; this was the first discovery of a planet with a telescope.
+Uranus is the seventh planet from Sol and the third-largest and fourth-most massive planet in the Solar System.
+Sir William Herschel discovered Uranus on March 13, 1781, the first discovery of a planet with a telescope.
+Visible without a Telescope.
+Though undiscovered till relatively recently in human history, Uranus is sometimes visible to the unaided eye.
+At opposition, Uranus is visible to the naked eye in dark, non-light polluted skies and becomes an easy target even in urban conditions with binoculars.

 Named by Bode.
 Since Herschel discovered this planet, he considered naming it after his sponsor, King George III.
 However, Johann Bode (recall Bode's Law), suggested "Uranus", the mythological father of Saturn and grandfather of Jupiter.